shephertz/App42-Tic-Tac-Toe/README.md

 				this.socialService=sp.buildSocialService();
 ```

-_Get Face-book Friends:__ We have to use Social Service API to get all face-book friends.
+_Get Face-book Friends:__ You have to use Social Service API to get all face-book friends.

 This has been done in  AsyncApp42ServiceApi.java